Anthony Lister: Early life and education

+Career

 Artistic career

 Shortly after graduating, Lister travelled to New York, where he found mentorship under influential New Zealand artist Max Gimblett.

 Lister has since exhibited his work extensively within Australia and internationally both in the gallery and on the streets, notably with Bogan Paradise, a three-story exhibition in a disused sex shop in Sydney 2011, Los Angeles solo exhibition curated by Roger Gatsman 2011, Los Angeles solo show New Image Art 2011 and Unslung Heros, The Outsiders/Lazarides Gallery, London and Newcastle, UK 2012.

 As of 2007 Lister's work presents fusion of culture, with influences from a number of areas and genres, including street art, expressionism, pop art, and contemporary youth culture.

-He is notable within the Lowbrow art movement and has been featured on Juxtapoz, Vogue Australia, Wooster Collective and Highsnobiety.
 Commercially, Lister has worked with various international fashion, lifestyle and technological brands such as Hermès, The Standard Hotel, Westfield, Vogue Australia, Samsung, and Mercedes-Benz.
 He has also collaborated with many well-known artists and personalities, including Blek le Rat, Space Invader, Mark "Chopper" Read and Nick Cave.